 - 1. Before service, maintenance, or cleaning: - a.
-Turn the engine switch to its "OFF" position. - b.
+Release the brake handle, stopping the engine. - b.
 Allow the engine to completely cool. - c.
 Then, remove the spark plug cap from the spark plug. - Keep all safety guards in place and in proper working order.
 Safety guards include muffler, air cleaner, mechanical guards, and heat shields, among other guards. - Do not alter or adjust any part of the equipment or its engine that is sealed by the manufacturer or distributor.
 Only a qualified service technician may adjust parts that may increase or decrease governed engine speed. - Wear ANSI-approved safety goggles, heavy-duty work gloves, and dust mask/respirator during service. - Maintain labels and nameplates on the equipment.
 These carry important information.
 If unreadable or missing, contact Harbor Freight Tools for a replacement.

 - 6. Have the equipment serviced by a qualified repair person using only identical replacement parts.
 This will ensure that the safety of the equipment is maintained.
-Do not attempt any service or maintenance procedures not explained in this manual or any procedures that you are uncertain about your ability to perform safely or correctly. - 7.
+Do not attempt any service or maintenance procedures not explained in this manual or any procedures that you are uncertain about your ability to perform safely or correctly.
+THE ENGINE BRAKE IS FOR EMERGENCY SHUTOFF; DO NOT REPLACE THE BRAKE SPRING WITH A WEAKER SPRING. - 7.
 Store equipment out of the reach of children. - 8.
 Follow scheduled engine and equipment maintenance.